dagraham/etm-tk/etmTk/help/OVERVIEW.md

 - For repeating items with an infinite number of repetitions, those repetitions that occur within the first `weeks_after` weeks after the current week are displayed along with the first repetition after this interval.
 This assures that at least one repetition will be displayed for infrequently repeating items such as voting for president.

-Tip.
-Want to see your next appointment with Dr. Jones?
+Tip: Want to see your next appointment with Dr. Jones?
 Switch to day view and enter "jones" in the filter.

 ### Tag

 All items with tag entries grouped by tag and sorted by type and *relevant datetime*.
 Note that items with multiple tags will be listed under each tag.

-Tip: Use the filter to limit the display items with a particular tag.
+Tip: Use the filter to limit the display to items with a particular tag.

 ### Keyword